-The long-term goals are to improve the quality of Maines workforce and decrease the costs of doing business in the state “ by lessening future health care, welfare, and other social costs.
-As part of its fundraising campaign, MELIG will focus on raising public awareness of the connection between investment in early childhood and economic prosperity.
-MELIG will create a donor-advised fund and encourage private investments in it.
-Distributions from the fund will target proven strategies to strengthen parenting skills, increase the quality of early care and education and assist families with accessing that quality care and education for their young children.
+The long-term goals are to improve the quality of Maine’s workforce and decrease the costs of doing business in the state by lessening future health care, welfare, and other social costs.
+As part of its ongoing fundraising campaign, MELIG focuses on raising public awareness about the connection between investment in early childhood and economic prosperity.
+MELIG created a donor-advised fund and encouraged private investments in it.
+Distributions from the fund target proven strategies to strengthen parenting skills, increase the quality of early care and education, and assist families with accessing that quality care and education for their young children.

-Early educator training and technical assistance: Elevate Maine will assist early childhood educators to increase the quality and effectiveness of their programs through training and technical assistance.
+- Early educator training and technical assistance: Elevate Maine will assist early childhood educators to increase the quality of their programs through training and technical assistance.

 You might also be interested in

 Early Head Start (EHS) federal funding is an essential component of a state’s approach to providing high quality services to infants, toddlers and their families.
 Many states, however, are providing …